ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 attendees over the course of a year.
 IETF Secretariat SHOULD analyze unexplained surges in attendance to look for signs of manipulating the eligibility requirements (e.g. logging in to a single session and then immediately logging out).
-In the event of malfeasance, the leadership would then have months to adjust policy in response before the NomCom cycle begins.
+In the event of abuse of process, the leadership would then have months to adjust policy in response before the NomCom cycle begins.

 # IANA Considerations